Ready to increase your knowledge of Science and Technology Diplomacy?

 16:00-17:30 SGT | 10:00-11:30 CEST | Zoom

-In this session, we will invite diplomats, scientists, and students themselves as speakers to share their experience in engaging with and working in the field of science and technology diplomacy.
-Participants will gain a better understanding of the science diplomacy landscape and their stakeholders, how to approach a career in the field through fellowships and internships, and explore what skills and competencies are required for a career in science diplomacy and how to build them.
+In this session, we invited diplomats, scientists, and students themselves as speakers to share their experience in engaging with and working in the field of science and technology diplomacy.
+The session provided participants with a better understanding of the science diplomacy landscape and their stakeholders, how to approach a career in the field through fellowships and internships, and explore what skills and competencies are required for a career in science diplomacy and how to build them.

 Panellists